windmill-labs/windmill/README.md

-This project is inspired from a previous project called [Delightool](https://github.com/windmill-labs/delightool-legacy) which was also led by [Ruben](https://github.com/rubenfiszel) but its frontend was realized with large contribution from [Malo Marrec](https://github.com/malomarrec).
+This project is inspired from a previous project called [Delightool](https://github.com/windmill-labs/delightool-legacy) which was also led by [Ruben](https://github.com/rubenfiszel) and with large contribution on the frontend from [Malo Marrec](https://github.com/malomarrec) who gave his blessing to Windmill.
-Windmill is a child of Delightool but entirely distinct and realized with Malo's blessing.